 This page is intended to provide factual information about the purchase and use of recreational cannabis in Colorado Springs and the state of Colorado.

 Amendment 64 makes the private use, and limited possession (up to one ounce) and home-growing (up to six plants) of cannabis legal under Colorado law for adults 21 years of age and older.
 The law also established a system in which cannabis is regulated, taxed, and distributed similarly to alcohol.
 The law went into effect on January 1, 2014.
 The state government's website has links to various national resources and will be adding additional information over time.

 How might the law impact the Colorado visitor experience?

-Statement from the Colorado Tourism Office: It is not yet known what impact – if any – the law will have on tourism.
-The law applies to both residents and visitors to the state.
-However, it is very important to note that Amendment 64 specifically bans public consumption of marijuana and using it in public remains illegal.
+In December 15, 2017, Colorado Springs blocked recreational cannabis sales.
+Although the purchase and use is legal in some places in Colorado, only medical dispensaries are available in Colorado Springs.
+It is very important to note that Amendment 64 specifically bans public consumption of cannabis and using it in public remains illegal.
 The law will be fully enforced.
 Public areas include, but are not limited to, all public areas in business and residential areas, ski areas and resorts, federal land, public parks and sidewalks, state and national parks, and all public lands.